 Franklin Reid Gannon, the author of The British Press and Germany (1971), has claimed that Hitler regarded him as "the only foreign journalist who reported him without prejudice".
 (4) In his autobiography, Extra-Special Correspondent (1957), Ward Price defended himself against the charge he was a fascist by claiming: "I reported Hitler's statements accurately, leaving British newspaper readers to form their own opinions of their worth."
 (5)

-Lord Rothermere also gave full support to Oswald Mosley and the National Union of Fascists.
+Lord Rothermere also gave full support to Oswald Mosley and the British Union of Fascists.
 He wrote an article, Hurrah for the Blackshirts, on 22nd January, 1934, in which he praised Mosley for his "sound, commonsense, Conservative doctrine".
 Rothermere added: "Timid alarmists all this week have been whimpering that the rapid growth in numbers of the British Blackshirts is preparing the way for a system of rulership by means of steel whips and concentration camps.
 Very few of these panic-mongers have any personal knowledge of the countries that are already under Blackshirt government.
 The notion that a permanent reign of terror exists there has been evolved entirely from their own morbid imaginations, fed by sensational propaganda from opponents of the party now in power.
 As a purely British organization, the Blackshirts will respect those principles of tolerance which are traditional in British politics.
 They have no prejudice either of class or race.
 Their recruits are drawn from all social grades and every political party.
 Young men may join the British Union of Fascists by writing to the Headquarters, King's Road, Chelsea, London, S.W."
 (6)

 David Low, a cartoonist employed by the Evening Standard, made several attacks on Rothermere's links to the fascist movement.
 In January 1934, he drew a cartoon showing Rothermere as a nanny giving a Nazi salute and saying "we need men of action such as they have in Italy and Germany who are leading their countries triumphantly out of the slump... blah... blah... blah... blah."
 The child in the pram is saying "But what have they got in their other hands, nanny?"
 Hitler and Mussolini are hiding the true records of their periods in government.
 Hitler's card includes, "Hitler's Germany: Estimated Unemployed: 6,000,000.
 Fall in trade under Hitler (9 months) £35,000,000.
 Burden of taxes up several times over.
 Wages down 20%."
 (7)